Lamassu: Goddess Lama

 The goddess Lama appears initially as a mediating goddess who precedes the orans and presents them to the deities.
 The protective deity is clearly labelled as Lam(m)a in a Kassite stele unearthed at Uruk, in the temple of Ishtar, goddess to which she had been dedicated by king Nazi-Maruttash (1307–1282 BC).
-It is a goddess wearing a ruffled dress and wearing a horned tiara symbolizing the deity, with two hands raised, in sign of prayer.
+It is a goddess wearing a ruffled dress and wearing a horned tiara symbolizing the deity, with two hands raised, in a sign of prayer.
 Agnès Spycket proposed that similar female figures appearing in particular in glyptics and statuary from the Akkadian period, and in particular in the presentation scenes (common especially in the Paleo-Babylonian era) were to be considered as Lam(m)a.
 This opinion is commonly followed and in artistic terminology these female figures are generally referred to as Lam(m)a.
 From Assyrian times, Lamma becomes a hybrid deity, half-animal, half-human.